 5. Focus on quality, not quantity

 Show genuine interest in the conversation.
 Trust me everyone notices once you don’t show genuine interest.
 Write the event name on their business card, then follow up within 24 hours.
-Go for quality of connections rather than the quantity of business cards you collect by the end of the night.
+Go for quality of connections rather than the number of business cards you collect by the end of the night.
 Business cards aren’t going to get clients at the end of the day, but connections and strong relationships will.

 6. Ask people what makes them happy/excited/lose sleep